-CCO Holdings, LLC ("CCO Holdings") is a holding company whose principal assets at September 30, 2007 are the equity interests in its operating subsidiaries.
-CCO Holdings is a direct subsidiary of CCH II, LLC ("CCH II"), which is an indirect subsidiary of Charter Communications Holdings, LLC ("Charter Holdings").
-Charter Holdings is an indirect subsidiary of Charter Communications, Inc. ("Charter").
-"We," "us" and "our" refer to CCO Holdings and/or its subsidiaries.
+Charter Communications Holdings, LLC ("Charter Holdings") is a holding company whose principal assets at September 30, 2007 are the equity interests in its operating subsidiaries.
+Charter Holdings is a subsidiary of CCHC, LLC ("CCHC"), which is a subsidiary of Charter Communications, Inc. ("Charter").
+"We," "us" and "our" refer to Charter Holdings and/or its subsidiaries.